-See "SSL/TLS Prerequisites" on page 408 for details of the SSL/TLS configuration for this scenario.
+See "SSL/TLS Prerequisites" on page 434 for details of the SSL/TLS configuration for this scenario.

 Identity token An identity token can contain one of the following types of identity token: ITTAbsent-if no identity token is included in the GIOP message sent by the intermediate server (for example, if CSIv2 identity assertion is disabled in the intermediate server).
-ITTAnonymous-if the intermediate server is acting on behalf of an anonymous, unauthenticated client.
+ITTTAnonymous-if the intermediate server is acting on behalf of an anonymous, unauthenticated client.
 ITTPrincipalName-if the intermediate server is acting on behalf of an authenticated client.
 In this case, the client identity contains the following data: GSSUP username-automatically extracted from the GSSUP client authentication token received from the client.
 Subject DN-if the intermediate server authenticates the client using an X.509 certificate, but not using a username and password, the intermediate would forward on an identity token containing the subject DN from the client certificate.
 Received credentials The received credentials is an object, of SecurityLevel2::ReceivedCredentials type, defined by the OMG CORBA Security Service that encapsulates the security credentials received from a client.
 In this scenario, the target server is programmed to access the asserted identity using the received credentials.
-For details of how to access the asserted identity through the received credentials object, see "Retrieving Received Credentials from the Current Object" on page 464.
-See "EJB Security Programming" on page 442 for details.
+For details of how to access the asserted identity through the received credentials object, see "Retrieving Received Credentials from the Current Object" on page 490.